 I will not charge you for the cancellation – however, this is subject to my availability and is not guaranteed.

-For example, if you are scheduled for Monday at 7pm, but cancel Saturday after 7pm, we must reschedule to meet by Friday, or I will charge your full session fee for the cancellation.
+Example: If you are scheduled for Monday at 7pm, but cancel Saturday after 7pm, we must reschedule to meet by Thursday, or I will charge your full session fee for the cancellation.